loading spinner

 Afternoon: Free time.
 Take this opportunity to see and do what interests you most in the Kailua-Kona area.
 The Group Leader will be happy to offer suggestions.

-Dinner: We'll enjoy a traditional Hawaiian luau where the Puaa Kalua (roast pig) is taken out of the in-ground Imu (oven) — the centerpiece of an elaborate, multi-course buffet of traditional island fare.
+Dinner: Tonight we’ll have a traditional Hawaiian luau where the puaa kalua (roast pig) is taken out of the in-ground imu (oven) — the centerpiece of an elaborate, multicourse offering of traditional island fare.

-Evening: Enjoy live music as we dine, culminating in a performance of music, song, and dance conjuring myths and stories from throughout Polynesia.
+Evening: At the luau, we’ll enjoy a performance of music, song, and dance conjuring myths and stories from throughout Polynesia.

 DAY